24.301.146 MODIFICATIONS TO THE INTERNATIONAL BUILDING CODE APPLICABLE TO BOTH THE DEPARTMENT'S AND LOCAL GOVERNMENT CODE ENFORCEMENT PROGRAMS

 (ii) The requirement for the seal of a design professional may be waived for projects for which documentation has been submitted, including but not limited to, a letter from the attorney for the local jurisdiction where the project is located, which supports a conclusion that the scope of the project does not have the potential to have a direct bearing on public health and safety.

-(b) Category B assisted living facilities with 9 to 19 residents, as referenced in 50-5-226, MCA, will be classified as an R-4 occupancy for building permit and construction standards purposes.
-In addition, a Category B assisted living facility shall have an automatic fire sprinkler system and provide an accessible sleeping room or space for each Category B resident.
+(b) Assisted living facilities with 5 or more non-ambulatory residents, as referenced as category B, C, and D facilities in 50-5-226, MCA, will be classified as an R-4 occupancy for building permit and construction standards purposes.